CallMeRyu/SuperiorSurvivors_Revisited/README.md

 Update 15 Experimental - U2
 * Cleaned up SuperSurvivorOptions.lua - the more files cleaned, the more optimized the mod will be - Special thanks to Chingling152 for helping make this happen!

+Update 15 Experimental - U3
+* Updates to the Debug mode - To be able to find bugs, we must create a more diverse debugging system.
+And now the in game options has that.